anxiousmodernman/sled-jimtcl/README.md

 cargo build
 sudo cp $(pwd)/target/debug/libsled_jimtcl.so /usr/local/lib/jim/sled.so
 ```

+Note that the shared library's path under **target** will be different if you
+use `cargo build --release`.

 A **naming scheme is required** to allow the `jimsh` to find your extension.
 For
 example, to create a package named `foo`, the name should be the same across